-Jasmine has been dancing with Allstars Academy for 4 years and is looking forward to continuing her journey as a teacher with them.
+Jasmine has been a student at Allstars Academy for nine years and is looking forward to continuing her journey as a teacher with them.

 Rhianna began acting in 2006 when she played a role in ‘The Bartered Bride’ at The Royal Opera House.
 In 2015 she began training with The National Youth Theatre and The RADA Youth Company.
 During her training she booked her very first television role in ‘Camping’ on Sky Atlantic.
 ‘Camping’ was nominated for a BAFTA (Best Scripted Comedy).
 The following year, Rhianna was cast in a lead role in Sky One’s ‘Carters Get Rich’ and also began working on a new Disney Channel Pilot.

 In 2017, Rhianna began working for CBBC and is now appearing in both Millie Inbetween and Hetty Feather.
 She has also started working on live TV and recently appeared on Blue Peter.

 As well as being an actor, Rhianna is also an Acting Agents Assistant and loves finding new, exciting opportunities for her clients.

 Staceylee attended ISTD Ballet and Modern Dance classes as a child until the age of eighteen when she trained as a Nursery Nurse.

 All four of her children have attended Allstars Academy for the last five years.
 She has been Allstars Festivals Coordinator since 2017 and loves giving the children opportunities to perform at Festivals.

 Staceylee became Allstars Manager in September 2019 to assist the Principals.
 She is passionate about Performing Arts and supporting the Academy.

 Despite proudly obtaining a baby ballerina medal in the early 1970's, Sheree decided her talents were better suited to the world of accounts!
 She has been Allstars' bookkeeper and Accounts Manager since the beginning of 2015.